evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 ## Infotainment

-One type of sound system is available for the BMW iX1 xDrive30.
+You can choose between two sound systems on the BMW iX1 xDrive30.
 With the Harman Kardon Surround Sound system, you get nine amplifier channels and 16 speakers with a max system output of 464 watts.
+With the Harman Kardon Surround Sound system, you get seven amplifier channels and 16 speakers with a max system output of 464 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the BMW iX1 xDrive30 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.